Be careful of this time tested value ratio

 You know we recommend that you never use a single ratio to get investment ideas.

 That is also the reason we designed the screener with four sliders which allows you to quickly and easily combine up to four ratios and indicators (you can use even more if you use filters) to select investment ideas.

-An investor I respect
+Advice from an investor I respect

 This advice was confirmed when I found a very interesting article by James O'Shaughnessy (author of the book What Works on Wall Street) called Price-to-Book Value Ratios: A Long-Term Winner with Long Periods of Underperformance.

-You know price to book works
+You know buying low price to book ratio companies work

 Just like me, I am sure you have also read countless books and research reports showing you how low price to book ratio (undervalued) companies outperform high price to book (expensive) companies over long periods of time.